top of page

 The FUSE Cup

-The winners of each State Final then compete at an Australian Final, subject to travel restrictions.
+State Champions may advance to an Australian Final, subject to travel considerations.

 Our Values

-Further details surrounding The FUSE Cup governance will be provided to schools upon confirmation of registration.
+Further governance and compliance information is provided to schools upon confirmation of registration.

 Our Values